compGeom-s23/compGeom-s23.github.io/Projects/P6-VisGraph.md

 ### Start early, program well and enjoy the proces!

 By now you know how frustrating debugging can be.
-It is crucial that you develop your code one piece at a time, and test before you move on to the next.
+It is crucial that you __think before you code__,  develop your code one piece at a time, and test before you move on to the next.
 From the beginning, design your code knowing that you will spend 90% of the time debugging it.
+If you approach your algorithm with a theoretical mindset, and think before you start coding, you will be a lot more effective.